pongdanny/stack-fm/frontend/README.old.md

 functional component called `ProfileButton` that will render an icon from [Font Awesome].

-Follow the [instructions here for setting up Font Awesome][Font Awesome].
+Follow the [instructions here for setting up Font Awesome][font awesome].
 The easiest way to connect Font Awesome to your React application is by sharing your email and creating a new kit.
 The kit should let you copy an HTML `<script>`.
 Add this script to the `<head>` of your `frontend/public/index.html` file.